tyronedong/OpenGR/doc/Usage.md

         norm_max_dist: 0.010000
         Initial LCP: 0.004831
         Score: 0.748792
 with 0.4% points lying in the shell at the beginning of the process, and 74.8% at the end.
+(If you want to test the exemple, make sure that you are in `build/install/scripts` directory before running the exemple.sh)

 Using too wide values will slow down the algorithm by increasing the size of the congruent set, while using to small values prevents to find a solution.
 This parameter impacts other steps of the algorithm, see the paper for more details.